HemmeligOrg/Hemmelig.app/README.md

 ## Features

 - Client side encryption
+- Text formatting and inline image upload (mark the text for the popup)
 - Encrypted sensitive information sharing
 - Encrypted file upload for signed in users
 - Secret lifetime